ESSS/jobs_done10/README.md

 - "tests.*.xml"
 ```

-Considering this file is in repository `myproject` and was pushed into branch `feat-71`, this will generate two Jenkins jobs:
+Considering this file is in the root of repository `myproject` and was pushed to branch `feat-71`, this will generate two Jenkins jobs:

 * `myproject-feat-71-win64`
 * `myproject-feat-71-linux64`